 “Rafting and floating the river is my favorite way to see the park,” says Evan Toal, a guide for more than eight years and the head boatman at Jackson Hole Whitewater.
 “It’s the best way to take in the beauty of the area in a peaceful setting that is unobstructed by roads, buildings or any other human-made structure.”

 Lewis & Clark Expeditions in Jackson, Wyoming offers both scenic float trips and whitewater trips on the Snake River.
 Lewis & Clark has the smallest boats available on the Snake River, and, during midsummer, also offers riverside steak dinners.
 Half-day whitewater trips run on the 8-mile, Class III stretch of the Snake River from West Table Creek to Sheep Gulch.
 The trips are fantastic for families.
 The legendary Lunch Counter Rapids, along with Big Kahuna and other Class III rapids, will get everybody soaked.
 Whitewater and scenic floats can be combined for an all-day excursion.
-Half-day scenic float trips run 13 miles south of Grand Teton National Park, with fantastic views of the Teton Range and great wildlife habitat (lewisandclarkexpeds.com).
+Half-day scenic float trips run 13 miles south of Grand Teton National Park, with fantastic views of the Teton Range and great wildlife habitat. lewisandclarkexpeds.com

 When you head down the Snake River with Mad River Boat Trips, you’re traveling with more than 100 years of river guide experience.
 Their guides are knowledgeable in local lore, Wyoming’s rugged and beautiful waters, and rafting safety.
 Mad River’s crew prides itself on providing the very best, most exciting river trip you can take in the Jackson area.
-For those wanting a wild ride, we have whitewater trips in four different boat sizes – the smaller the boat, the bigger the thrills! (mad-river.com)
+For those wanting a wild ride, the company has whitewater trips in four different boat sizes - the smaller the boat, the bigger the thrills! (mad-river.com)